schmiedc/SynActJ/pages/Fiji_Tutorial.md

 <b>2.
 Sufficient stimulation:</b> The segmentation will depend on the strength of the signal increase upon stimulation.
 We tested the workflow for a minimum stimulation of 10 Hz for 5s for the pHluorin assay and 10 AP for the calcium imaging.

+- **Note:** for analyzing low stimulations one can use a large stimulation for segmentation at the end of the movie, instead of basing the segmentation on the low stimuations.

 <b>3.
 Correct drift and jittering:</b> Further large deformations of the tissue can lead to measurement error.